Ursolic acid: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Ursolic acid exerts most of its anticancer effects through apoptosis regulation, leading to reduced proliferation and angiogenesis, thus preventing tumor formation and metastases.
+Ursolic acid exerts most of its anticancer effects by regulating apoptosis-related factors, which leads to reduced proliferation and angiogenesis, thereby preventing the formation of cancerous tumors and metastases.

 Anti-inflammatory